ralphwetzel/theonionbox/README_v4.md

 If you intend to operate The Box in SSL mode, you have to install as well the module [ssl](https://pypi.python.org/pypi/ssl).

-Those modules are usually installed using pip, e.g.:
+Those modules are usually installed using `pip`, e.g.:

 ```
 pip install psutil
 ```

 Please use always the latest version available for your Python release.
-Remember that you (usually) need to have root privileges to operate pip, e.g.: sudo -u pip install psutil`.
+Remember that you (usually) need to have root privileges to operate pip, e.g.: `sudo -u pip install psutil`.

+> Check this [Q&A](README_v4.md:#i-receive-a-socks5h-not-supported-warning-what-shall-i-do) if your `pip` installation is broken or if you receive a `socks5h proxy not supported` warning.

 ## Basic Operation
 The Box of course provides numerous setting to customize its operational behaviours.
 Yet it as well has great default settings and is able to detect the usual Tor setups without further configuration.
 Therefore, if you are operating your node at `ControlPort 9051` (which is the default for a relay) or `ControlPort 9151` (the default for TorBrowser) just open a console, change to the directory where you installed your Box and launch it: